Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 First you need to make sure you create a macOS USB by using the installer from the AppStore as we need to enter macOS recovery (otherwise it will not allow you to diable SIP while logged; according to terminal, only on recovery) and some software tend to remove it.

 Let's start by shutting down the computer and booting again, but this time, boot into Recovery from Clover's boot screen.

+**There is a script for ease installation of both audio solution for jack noise and HiDPI files.**

+**Using the script:**
+Scroll up and click clone or download, then click Download ZIP.
+Now browse into the master folder and run the Install.command within the Jack_Fix folder and then reboot!

+Note that the script expects the Hackintosh-macOS-Catalina-on-Dell-G7-7588-master folder in ~/Downloads/

+**Enable native HiDPI resolutions manually:**
 Wait for it to boot.
 Then go to the Utilities tab located at the top and launch terminal.

 Now enter the following commands: